gbraad-dotfiles/upstream/README.md

 being scared of losing it).
 This eventually happened when my notebook got stolen...

-These dotfiles are based around a few helpers that deal with settings up development containers, network functions and connectivity to my homelab services
+These dotfiles are based around a few helpers that deal with setting up development containers, network functions and connectivity to my homelab services